edificeio/ode-bootstrap-neo/README.md

 ./build.sh clean initDev
 ```

+> initDev command will create a symlink with ode-bootstrap

 ## Dev

 Working with `ode-dev-server`, you can watch the SCSS files to copy them directly in the right folder.